jancassio/dispatcher/README.md

 A very simple, lightweight and easy-to-use dispatcher object.

-## Why another dispatcher
+## Why another dispatcher?

+There are my reasons to re-invent a dispatcher object for javascript projects.

-1. So many features you probably don't (or never) use.
+1. So many features probably you don't (or never) use.
 2. Heavy file output.
-3. Not flexible.
+3. Not so easy to extend or not flexible.
 4. Dependencies.
 5. Needs some compiler/transpiler to use with ES5 (classic javascript syntax).

+## What this dispatcher is?

+1. Enough features, only emit, listen and unlisten events.
+2. Lightweight for any kind of project.
+3. Easy to extend, pretty simple flexibility.
+4. Zero dependencies.
+5. Works perfectly in ES5 and ES6.

 ## Usages